 - Once the ball has bounced once in each team’s court, it is permitted to volley the ball (i.e., hit it before it bounces).

-Click the image to view the PDF version of our infographic.
+Click the image to open the PDF version of basic pickleball rules.

 The sport also has rules specific to players in wheelchairs.
 Though many of the rules are similar to the standard rules, there are some basic differences, including getting up to two bounces of the ball on their side of the net instead of one.
 Also, the wheelchair can move once while the player is serving the ball.